 Is a blood transfusion a feeding on blood?

 The Watchtower has tried to overcome this fact by arguing that a blood transfusion is no different from being fed intravenously with dextrose or alcohol.
 These comparisons are misleading, however, because sugar and alcohol can in fact be used by the body as food without digestion.
-Transfused blood cannot be used by your body as food anymore so than can a transplanted heart or kidney.
+A transplanted heart or kidney cannot be considered to be food and, likewise, transfused blood cannot be used by your body as food either.

 Consider two patients who are unable to eat, and are admitted to a hospital.
 One is given a blood transfusion and the other intravenous feedings, which one is receiving nourishment and will live?
 Clearly, doctors do not prescribe blood transfusions to treat malnutrition, but rather to replace something your body has lost, usually the red cells needed to transport oxygen and keep you alive.